3rd Stakeholder Forum: Evaluation for Impact, May 2021

-This event, which marks the third open Stakeholder Forum of the project, is dedicated to the Nordic museum sector.
-We wish to create an open exchange on what Nordic museum professionals consider crucial interfaces between museums and their impact in society.
+This event, which marked the third open Stakeholder Forum of the project, was dedicated to the Nordic museum sector.
+Event was organised by Finnish Heritage Agency and Finnish Museums Association.
+We wished to create an open exchange on what Nordic museum professionals consider crucial interfaces between museums and their impact in society.
 These views are important to help us build a strong, current, and agile development tool that best serves the museums in their capacity building and impact-oriented management.
 We are leveraging evaluation for impact.

-The event programme features a short introduction to the MOI!
+The event programme featured a short introduction to the MOI!
 Museums of Impact project and a presentation on the concept of developmental evaluation as a tool.
-These presentations will provide you with further information on the project and the concept and purpose of the tool.
+These presentations provided further information on the project and the concept and purpose of the tool.

-A round table discussion will gather experts to discuss the power of museums as changemakers in the society and the potential for impact that museums as institutions have today.
-Susanna Pettersson from Nationalmuseum in Stockholm will be moderating the discussion.
+A round table discussion gathered experts to discuss the power of museums as changemakers in the society and the potential for impact that museums as institutions have today.
+Susanna Pettersson from Nationalmuseum in Stockholm moderated the discussion.

-In the afternoon, participants will be invited to give their own input on developing the self-evaluation framework in workshops facilitated by the project partners.
-The workshops will discuss the different areas of impact museums can have, and the possibilities and challenges of using self-evaluation as a tool.
+In the afternoon, participants were invited to give their own input on developing the self-evaluation framework in workshops facilitated by the project partners.
+The workshops discussed the different areas of impact museums can have, and the possibilities and challenges of using self-evaluation as a tool.
 This input from different stakeholder landscapes across Europe will provide valuable information for the development of the framework.